Your HVAC system features a heating section, a cooling section, and various components that tie everything together.

 The Heating Seasonal Performance Factor (HSPF) measures the efficiency of heat pumps, defined as a ratio of heat output (BTUs) over electricity used.
 Look for a measurement of BTU/watt-hr to find HSPF.
 The U.S. Department of Energy raised the minimum energy efficiency standard for heat pumps in 2015 to 8.2 HSPF.

-A unit of heat equal to 100,000 BTUs.
+This term refers to a unit of heat equal to 100,000 BTUs.
 Gas companies use therms to illustrate the volume of gas used to heat a structure.

 A two-stage furnace offers two levels of heat output.
 On mild winter days, a two-stage furnace runs at a low speed for longer periods, and the opposite is true on harsh winter days.
 Two-stage furnace designs help improve energy efficiency.